-Relatively inexpensive and difficult to trace, cyber attacks have the potential to be devastating to an enemy – and decisive in a war.
+Relatively inexpensive and difficult to trace, cyber attacks have the potential to devastate an enemy – and to be decisive in a war.
 A smaller country with determination and technological know-how can punch well above its weight class in such a fight.
 Whether a third world war begins in the Strait of Hormuz or in another flashpoint such as North Korea or Taiwan, cyberwarfare will undoubtedly be part of it.
 Some would even argue that we are now living in a kind of permanent World War III that has already begun in cyberspace.

 Have the first shots of the Third World War been fired – either on the waters of the Strait Hormuz or in cyberspace?
 Of course, it is impossible to say for sure.
 After all, when Austria-Hungary’s Archduke Ferdinand was assassinated in Serbia, in 1914, who predicted with certainty that the event would lead inexorably to the carnage of World War I?
 Had the great powers of Europe seen it coming, maybe they would’ve pulled back in time.